 Vertigo is not a condition in and of itself.
 It is a symptom that comes along with various conditions.
-Vertigo can feel as if the world is spinning around you, or that you are spinning around when you’re actually still.
+Vertigo can feel as if the world is spinning around you, or that you are spinning around when you're actually still.
 The term vertigo can describe any false sensation of movement, including tilting or swaying.
-The term vertigo is often misused to describe dizziness or even a fear of heights.
+People often use the term vertigo to describe dizziness or even a fear of heights.

 Vertigo symptoms can be sudden and severe.
 People describe their symptoms in a variety of terms:

 The variability of vertigo doesn't stop there.
 Vertigo can be complex and can have its origins in several places which we'll explore below.

 There are two different types of vertigo – central and peripheral.
 The difference lies in where the condition originates.
 Peripheral vertigo is by far more common than central vertigo and can, unfortunately, be more severe.
 Peripheral vertigo is the result of a problem with the inner ear, which plays a large role in your body's ability to maintain its balance.
 Examples of peripheral vertigo include:

 BPPV is the most common type of peripheral vertigo.
 Short but frequent bouts of vertigo are due to displacement of calcium particles into an area in the inner ear where they should not belong.
 This sends confusing signals to the brain which result in the sensation of vertigo.

 The vertigo episodes associated with Meniere's disease can be totally debilitating.
 Other hallmark symptoms of Meniere's include tinnitus (ringing in the ear), a feeling of fullness in the ear, as well as fluctuating hearing loss.

 The fluid-filled inner ear can become infected and inflamed which can disturb the vestibular apparatus, the part of the inner ear that senses balance.